U.S. Archery Athlete James Vennera Accepts Public Warning

 Michael Zoda of Yardley, Pa., an athlete in the sport of weightlifting, has accepted a two-year sanction for a non-analytical anti-doping rule violation.

-DISCLAIMER: This content is NOT being updated and is only current as of the publication date.
-Elite athletes must be very careful about the substances
+DISCLAIMER: This content is NOT being updated and should only be used for historical reference.
+Elite athletes must be very careful about the substances they